Aadniz/pineapple-passive-packet-scanner/README.md

     $ exit

+### Run at startup
+For startup scripts realated to openwrt linux distributions, startup scripts can be specified in `/etc/rc.local` An example, it can look something like this:

+    sleep 10
+    python /root/passive.py -A -s 60*5 -c 60*15 -t 60*60

+    # Enter commands above this line
+    exit 0

 ### Blacklist networks
 for blacklisting networks, put the BSSID or network name inside `/root/passive/blacklist.txt` This file is automatically created the first time you run the script.